Long Term Program

 A long term treatment program for chronic substance users.

-New residents will participate in “phase one” of the program which is a thirty day clinical program designed to acclimate the individual to the program and provide support in early recovery.
-After the completion of “phase one,” the client is assigned to a Vocational Training Partner or, depending on the skills of the individual, they may be placed on one of FIRST at Blue Ridge’s internal crews.
-It is during this phase that the client begins to demonstrate their ability to follow directions, and their desire to work the program is assessed and monitored.
-Work skills development occurs during this period and depending on the individual, a client may be moved through several of the training sites.
-During this time clients should have already secured a sponsor from AA/NA with whom they are working the twelve steps.
+New residents participate in “phase one” of the program.
+In this phase the individuals attend clinical groups, self-help meetings, and participate in completing household chores.
+Phase one is designed to acclimate the individual to the program and provide support in early recovery.
+During phase one, the client is assigned to a Vocational Training Partner or, depending on the skills of the individual, they may be placed on one of FIRST at Blue Ridge’s internal crews.

 FIRST at Blue Ridge, Inc. is funded mostly through contracts with local employers who act as Vocational Training Partners.
 FIRST at Blue Ridge, Inc. has also received some additional support from grants and foundations and is always seeking new opportunities to develop funding streams.
 However the contract work and vocational training partners is where the clients learn, prove their ability to hold down a job and develop the work ethic needed to succeed in life as well as in the job market.

 FIRST at Blue Ridge, Inc. strives to admit only those who are committed to making positive changes in their lives.
 These individuals come from all walks of life and are referred by many sources including family members, friends, former graduates, other treatment programs, the judicial system, and probation and parole.
 However, they all have two things in common, the knowledge that they cannot go on using drugs and alcohol and the desire to get help.
 That journey to recovery begins with the FIRST step and we are here to help.